ezeev/sample-earthly/README.md

 ## Phase 1 - Tests

-- [ ] Clone (Do not fork) this repo to a private repo.
-Your work is precious, don’t let others cheat.
 - [ ] Set up Earthly to run `yarn test`
 - [ ] Create a Github action `ci-earthly.yml` that runs the earthly command above for all Pull Requests
 - [ ] Make a new Pull Request against `main` to demonstrate that Earthly is run successfully in Github Actions.